flightstats/hub/README.md

 * `replicationSource` is the optional fully qualified path to channel in a another hub.
 The data from the other channel will be duplicated into this channel.
 Please see [replication](#replication) for more details.

+* `storage` is the optional specification of how to store long term data.
+The default is `SINGLE`.
+High volume channels can see significant reductions in S3 costs by using `BATCH`.
+`BOTH` is a way to transition between the two states, and perform comparisons.
+More information in [storage](#storage)

 `PUT http://hub/channel/stumptown`